pablos123/environment/docs/bash-coding-standards.md

 Prefer long options (`--option`) to short options (`-o`) wherever both exist.
 Long options read as prose at the call site, survive grep, and don't require a man-page lookup later.

 Short options are acceptable when no long form exists: bash builtins (`mapfile -t`, `read -r`) and tools whose native syntax is single-dash multi-letter (`find -type f`, `find -maxdepth 1`).

+If the long form would push the line past 80 columns (4-space indent counted), use the short form.
+This applies even when the short form is already over 80 — making an over-budget line longer doesn't earn its keep.
+Backslash continuation is acceptable when it keeps the long form readable, but a single-line short form is usually better than a two-line long form for the same call.

 ---